xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 The order listing page provides a store admin with the means of bulk-editing orders.

-First of all, a store admin can change the payment and/or fulfillment statuses on a per order basis.
-To do so the store admin should select the appropriate payment and/or fulfillment statuses in the related drop-down and click **Save changes** to submit the changes.
+First of all, a store admin can change the payment and/or fulfilment statuses on a per order basis.
+To do so the store admin should select the appropriate payment and/or fulfilment statuses in the related drop-down and click **Save changes** to submit the changes.

 In case changes are to be applied to more than one order at a time a store admin can select the orders to be updated by enabling a check-box opposite the order in question and use the bulk-editing panel on the bottom of the page for alterations.